-Pragmatism is a tradition in philosophy which originates from the work of a number of American philosophers in the second half of the nineteenth and first half of the twentieth century.10 One of the common themes in their thinking was the idea that one of the main ways (if not the way) in which we acquire knowledge is through acting.
+Pragmatism is a tradition in philosophy which originates from the work of a number of American philosophers in the second half of the nineteenth and first half of the twentieth century.12 One of the common themes in their thinking was the idea that one of the main ways (if not the way) in which we acquire knowledge is through acting.
 The theories and concepts that we have are tools that enable us to act in a certain way.
 For example, that "bear" refers to a furry creature with teeth is not an inherent or essential property of this term or the description of this particular creature, but people found this syllable useful for pointing out dangerous creatures and helping us to survive.
 So, if we wish to know whether some statement is true, we need to imagine what course of action would be most reasonable if we assume that the statement is, in fact, true.
 Also, we would need to establish what would follow, or what we would expect to happen, when we were to act along those lines.
-If our expectation is, in fact, borne out, we may be relatively confident that the statement is true.11 Acting, then, makes knowledge possible.
+If our expectation is, in fact, borne out, we may be relatively confident that the statement is true.13 Acting, then, makes knowledge possible.
 However, pragmatists would be quick to point out that complete certainty is unavailable; our knowledge is always incomplete, provisional, and subject to refutation (a position that is usually referred to as fallibilism).
-However, this does not relieve us from the obligation to always be truth-directed, or take an interest in seeking the truth, even though we know that it is an unattainable goal.12 At the same time, a commitment to fallibilism should make us receptive for alternative interpretations of particular situations or events, provided that there is a shared commitment to think through and test the practical consequences of competing interpretations.
+However, this does not relieve us from the obligation to always be truth-directed, or take an interest in seeking the truth, even though we know that it is an unattainable goal.14 At the same time, a commitment to fallibilism should make us receptive for alternative interpretations of particular situations or events, provided that there is a shared commitment to think through and test the practical consequences of competing interpretations.
 This, in fact, holds for both domains, the descriptive and the normative domain: acting under the direction of background theories and normative preferences should reveal whether our general notions are likely to be correct.
 While, in the view expressed here, action makes knowledge possible, the reverse also holds: a particular way of acting (rationally) is enabled by us having particular knowledge.
 This is a distinctive feature of pragmatism: is describes an iterative process between thinking and doing.

-10 For more information on pragmatism, see also :Legg, Catherine and Hookway, Christopher, "Pragmatism", The Stanford Encyclopedia of Philosophy (Spring 2019 Edition), Edward N. Zalta (ed.), URL = <https://plato.stanford.edu/archives/spr2019/entries/pragmatism/>.
+12 For more information on pragmatism, see also: Catherine Legg and Christopher Hookway 2019, https://olato.stanford.edu/archives/sor2019/entries/oragmatism

 A similar relation holds between the two poles on the horizontal axis, which runs from primarily descriptive to primarily prescriptive.
 Our knowledge and experience of how the world is (description) and our knowledge and experience of how the world might be and might be a better place (prescription), constitute one another.
 Our capacity of being aware of the world existing in a specific way is dependent on our capacity of being aware of the fact that the world could, in some ways, also be otherwise.
-Moreover, we have the capacity for not being neutral, or indifferent, toward those
+Moreover, we have the capacity for not being neutral, or indifferent, toward those different possible worlds.15 In other words: we would experience our life world in a completely